pop-os/cosmic-greeter/README.md

 - `just build-debug` - Compile with debug profile
 - `just build-release` - Compile with release profile (default)
 - `just build-vendored` - Compile release profile with vendored dependencies
+    - Requires vendoring first, which can be done with `just vendor`

 #### Testing & Development
 - `just mock` - Run greeter in a windowed compositor for quick testing (builds and runs the mock server example)